Chayank-S/Internship-2021-Chayank/slackedit.md

 - When a file in a user's Dropbox folder is changed, Dropbox only uploads the [pieces of the file]([https://en.wikipedia.org/wiki/Block_(data_storage)](https://en.wikipedia.org/wiki/Block_(data_storage)) "Block (data storage)") that have been changed, whenever possible.
 - When a file or folder is deleted, users can recover it within 30 days.
 - Dropbox accounts that are not accessed or emails not replied in a year are automatically deleted.
-- Dropbox uses `SSL` transfers for synchronization and stores the data via `Advanced Encryption Standard(AES)-256` encryption.## System Design dropbox
+- Dropbox uses `SSL` transfers for synchronization and stores the data via `Advanced Encryption Standard(AES)-256` encryption.
+## System Design dropbox

 ### Core / Functional  Features
 -   User should be able to upload/download, update and delete the files
 -   File versioning (History of updates)
 -   File and folder sync
 ### Non functional features
 - Scalability
+- Security
--
+- Ava
 ### Traffic
 -   12+ million unique users
 -   100 million request per day with lots of reads and write.